-The causes of financial difficulty can include sickness, natural disaster, unemployment or over-commitment.
-Both consumers and small businesses can experience financial difficulty.
+The causes of financial hardship can include sickness, natural disaster, unemployment or over-commitment to credit arrangements.

 Make a complaint

-When you make a complaint to us, we will ask you to tell us about your financial position and how you plan to repay the debt.
+When you make a complaint to us, we will ask you to complete a statement of financial position to tell us about your financial situation and how you plan to repay the debt.

 Complete a statement of financial position

-• Default notice: Your financial firm has sent you a default notice when you are experiencing financial difficulty (regardless of whether you have requested assistance or not).
+• Default notices: Your financial firm has sent you a default notice when you are experiencing financial hardship (regardless of whether you have requested assistance or not).

-• Request to suspend enforcement proceedings: Where the financial firm continues action against you to recover a debt after you have made a financial difficulty request.
-For example, if they continue or start legal proceedings, or if they start or continue a general recovery action, such as taking secured property or inappropriate debt collection activity (including if you’re being contacted by debt collectors after you have made a financial difficulty request).
+• Request to suspend enforcement proceedings: Your financial firm continues action against you to recover a debt after you have made a financial hardship request.
+This includes your financial firm continuing or starting legal proceedings, or if you are contacted by debt collectors.

-• You have received a default court judgment in relation to a debt with a financial firm: If you have received a default judgment in relation to an outstanding debt with a financial firm and the firm has declined your request for assistance in repaying the judgment debt, we may be able to assist you in specific circumstances.
+• Default court judgement: We may be able to assist you in specific circumstances if you have received a default judgment about an outstanding debt with a financial firm and they have declined your request for assistance in repaying the judgment debt.

 What happens after you make a complaint

-If a complaint is not resolved at a conciliation conference or we decide that a conciliation conference is not appropriate for a complaint, then we can proceed to decide the complaint.
+If the complaint is not resolved at a conciliation conference, or we think a conciliation conference is not right for your complaint, then AFCA can make a final decision on the complaint.

 Sorry, we’re currently offline.